 Sally Rooney brings her brilliant psychological acuity and perfectly spare prose to a story that explores the subtleties of class, the electricity of first love, and the complex entanglements of family and friendship.

-While understanding and sometimes enjoying the relationship between Marianne and Connell throughout the years, the book was a struggle for me.
+Sometimes we read books and they just aren’t for us.
+While understanding and sometimes enjoying the relationship between Marianne and Connell throughout the years, this book was a struggle for me.
 I really enjoyed their High School years the most, after that it all got a bit bland for me.

 I would like to thank the publishers for sending me an ARC of this Novel via NetGalley.